je-nunez/a_gnu_libc_interceptor_via_rtld_audit/README.md

                      ...

-which prepares for the use of the Glibc Audit inside the runtime-linker; and inside the code of the dynamic-symbol actual usage (auditing) during execution:
+which prepares for the use of the Glibc Audit inside the runtime-linker; and inside the code of the dynamic-symbol actual usage (auditing) during execution, `dl-runtime.c`:

      https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/dl-runtime.c#l383

        ...
        /* Follow the usage of the ARCH_LA_PLT* macros, which in turn are defined
         * in the directory <glibc-source-code>/sysdeps/ which each architecture